-Dress Code: Students are expected to wear appropriate clothing.
+Dress Code: Students are expected to wear appropriate clothing to school.
 Dress which causes a safety risk or an interruption of the educational process will not be allowed.
-Students may not wear clothing with language or designs that are explicitly violent, gang-oriented, obscene, sexually suggestive, offensive to individuals, and/or groups, or that promote alcohol or illegal materials.
-In addition, students may not wear head coverings of any type (including bandanas and baseball caps) nor are students to wear jackets or other bulky clothing while in the school building.
+Students may not wear clothing with language or designs that are explicitly violent, gangoriented, obscene, sexually suggestive, offensive to individuals, and/or groups, or that promote alcohol or illegal materials.
+Students are expected to dress appropriately for Physical Education classes, including wearing proper attire and footwear.